rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

-In a recent translation by the seasoned journalist and translator Vasili Dëmin (Kuźka eŕźań paz ‘Kuz'ka the Erzyan God’ 2008) we can attest a second person plural form
+In a recent translation by the seasoned journalist and translator Vasili Dëmin (Kuźka eŕźań paz ‘Kuz'ka the Erzyan God’ 2008) we can attest a second person plural form -Onsteŋk.
-%Onsteŋk.
 This form can readily be analyzed as an analogous construction that might be parsed +Onste+ŋk +POSS-3.DAT+POSS-2PL.
 Dëmin's use of this form would clearly indicate the feasibility of the construction in the spoken language of Ses'kina, perhaps not too far removed from the Alatyrʹ sub-dialects of Glukhov and Kutorkin.